chronicleprotocol/documentation/docs/Intro/scribe.md

 The Chronicle Scribe Oracle interface is plug-and-play with Chainlink and Maker Oracles, providing a smooth transition for developers used to these platforms.

+## Why this matters

+The original ECDSA design created a tradeoff for Oracle designers.
+The more signers or validators that an Oracle protocol has, the more it would cost the Oracle builder/operator to update the latest reported data of the Oracle.

+This is because every signer or validator must individually sign ‘the message’ to attest to its integrity.

+This ultimately meant those looking to utilize oracles had to consider the pros and cons when it came to the importance of cost, speed, and decentralization.

 ### Cheap-to-operate Oracle

 - <b>Pro:</b> A low cost to update the Oracle (and therefore a low operating cost for the Oracle provider).
 This is achieved by having less signers attesting to the data.